albertodonato/query-exporter/docs/configuration.rst

             param2: 40

   If specified as a dictionary, it's used as a multidimensional matrix of parameters lists to run the query with.
 The query will be run once for each permutation of parameters.

-  If a query is specified with parameters as matrix in its ``sql``, it will be run once for every permutation in matrix of parameters, for every interval.

   Variable format in sql query: ``:{top_level_key}__{inner_key}``